jdiamond4/CourseSearch/README.md

 ### For the UVA Community
 - **Transparency**: Open access to course and instructor data
 - **Data-Driven Choices**: Evidence-based course selection
-- **Community Building**: Shared insights about courses and instructors

 ## How It Works